chengfanli/StipplingStudio/README.md

 + Draw Voronoi Diagram: Generates and displays a Voronoi diagram based on the stippled points.

 #### Exiting the Application
-To exit the application, you can simply close the application window or use the exit option within the application menu, if available.
+To exit the application, you can simply close the application window.
+The result will be in the output directory.